g-insana/ortho2tree/README.md

 The Ortho2tree data pipeline examines Gene-Centric canonical and isoform sequences from sets of orthologous proteins (from PantherDB), builds multiple alignments, constructs gap-distance trees, and identifies low-cost clades of isoforms with similar lengths.
 Canonical choices can be either confirmed or a better one proposed.

-The pipeline can retrieve protein sequences using direct access to the UniProt databases or using the UniProt web API.
-Data processing is done on DataFrames employing vectorization and all the orthologous groups are processed in parallel.

 An overview of the pipeline is shown in this figure:
 ![ortho2tree pipeline overview](ortho2tree_pipeline.jpg)

+The pipeline can retrieve protein sequences using direct access to the UniProt databases or using the UniProt web API.

+Data processing is done on DataFrames employing vectorization and all the orthogroups are processed in parallel:
+- building Multiple Sequence Alignments (via muscle)
+- calculating gap-based Neighbour-Joining trees (via BioPython with a modified pairwise distance function)
+- scanning trees to identify low-cost clades
+- ranking best low-cost clades to confirm existing canonicals or suggest replacements

 # Contents of the repository
 ```